St Erme

 St Erme (Egloserm (village), Pluw Erm (parish)) is a civil parish and village in Cornwall, in the United Kingdom.
 The parish of St Erme, has a population of approximately 1200.
 This had increased to 1,363 in 2011.
 Trispen is a small village within the parish.

 Trispen (Tredhespan) has a Post Office contained within the local Premier convenience store.

 Parish Church of St Hermes

 St Hermes' Church, St Erme was rebuilt in 1819-20 by John Foulston (apart from the tower which is medieval).
 The font is Norman and there is a brass of 1596 to R. Trencreek and family.
 According to Charles Henderson "The long incumbencies of two wealthy and scholarly rectors in the 18th century reduced the fabric of the church to such a ruinous condition that it had to be rebuilt in 1820, when a new plan was unhappily chosen.
 Efforts were made to reconcile this with older work in 1908."

-Cornelius Cardew (d.
+The Reverend Dr. Cornelius Cardew (d.
 1831) served as curate and as rector of the parish altogether for 60 years and his portrait is in the church.